eQTLGen/CisTransColoc/README.md

-# Pipeline for running colocalisation and other analyses between pQTLs and eQTLs
+# Pipeline for running colocalisation between cis- and trans-eQTLs

 ## TBA